Interior algebra: Definition

 If the closure operator is taken as primitive, the interior operator can be defined as xI = ((x′)C)′.
 Thus the theory of interior algebras may be formulated using the closure operator instead of the interior operator, in which case one considers closure algebras of the form ⟨S, ·, +, ′, 0, 1, C⟩, where ⟨S, ·, +, ′, 0, 1⟩ is again a Boolean algebra and C satisfies the above identities for the closure operator.
 Closure and interior algebras form dual pairs, and are paradigmatic instances of "Boolean algebras with operators."
 The early literature on this subject (mainly Polish topology) invoked closure operators, but the interior operator formulation eventually became the norm following the work of Wim Blok.

 Open and closed elements

 Elements of an interior algebra satisfying the condition xI = x are called open.
 The complements of open elements are called closed and are characterized by the condition xC = x.
 An interior of an element is always open and the closure of an element is always closed.
 Interiors of closed elements are called regular open and closures of open elements are called regular closed.
-Elements which are both open and closed are called clopen.
+Elements that are both open and closed are called clopen.
 0 and 1 are clopen.

 An interior algebra is called Boolean if all its elements are open (and hence clopen).
 Boolean interior algebras can be identified with ordinary Boolean algebras as their interior and closure operators provide no meaningful additional structure.
-A special case is the class of trivial interior algebras which are the single element interior algebras characterized by the identity 0 = 1.
+A special case is the class of trivial interior algebras, which are the single element interior algebras characterized by the identity 0 = 1.